GreySerj/JavaProjects-easy/README.md

 #### CinemaRoomManager

 Allows to create a cinema room as big as your computer can handle.
-Provides a menu for buying tickets and displays the current state of the seating arrangement in a cinema.
+Provides a menu for buying tickets and displays the current state of the seating arrangement in the cinema.